datarevenue-berlin/OpenMLOps/README.md

 #### Authentication configuration

-JupyterHub’s OAuthenticator has support for enabling your users to authenticate via a third-party OAuth2 identity provider such as GitHub, Google, and CILogon.
+JupyterHub’s OAuthenticator has support for enabling your users to authenticate via a third-party OAuth2 identity provider such as GitHub.

-You can configure authentication using GitHub accounts and restrict what users are authorized based on membership of a GitHub organization.
+You can configure authentication using GitHub accounts and restrict what users are authorized based on membership in a GitHub organization.

 [See details on how to set up a GitHub Oauth here.](https://zero-to-jupyterhub.readthedocs.io/en/stable/administrator/authentication.html#github)